degville/snap-docs/docs/tutorials/install-the-daemon/kali.md

 See [Missing binaries](/t/troubleshooting/20595#heading--missing) if snaps are not added to the system path.

 Snap is now installed and ready to go!
-If you're using a desktop, a great next step is to [install the Snap Store app](/interfaces/installing-snap-store-app).